Chapter3 Basic Data Wrangling with Tidyverse

 3.6 Filter

 The function filter keeps only the cases (the “rows”) we want to focus on.
-The arguments of this function are the conditions that have to be fulfilled to filter the data: a) the name of the column that we want to filter, b) the values to be kept.
+The arguments of this function are the conditions that must be fulfilled to filter the data: a) the name of the column that we want to filter, and b) the values to be kept.

 tweets %>%